Symbian9/qmapshack-doc-wiki/DocGisItemsEditMultiple.md

 ## Select point

-Next you select one of the points you want to change and select one of the options.
+Next you click on the point you want to change and select one of the options.

 ![maproom6.png](images/DocGisItemsEditMultiple/maproom6.png)